 I remember a time after Iris died that I felt like this.
 I had spent months grieving Nelle and then losing Iris... after a few weeks, I couldn't feel anymore.
 I couldn't cry anymore.
 I had no energy left.
 Now, more than six months into this pandemic, I feel the same way.

-All of my energy has been expended in keeping my family safe.
+All of my energy has been expended on keeping my family safe.
 In the early days, it was constantly processing information.
-Fighting anger and frustration at the cavalier way so many people approach safety and social distancing.
+Fighting anger and frustration at the cavalier way, so many people approach safety and social distancing.
 Fear even when gathering with friends, something that would normally bring me joy.
 I am exhausted.